carlosresu/pids-drg-claims/README.md

 Here we create a data folder in the home directory where multiple users can store data, accessible to all of their user profile git cloned repositories.

-For example, if I login as resurreccion_cmc, my user profile folder is /home/resurreccion_cmc and in that is my drg-pipeline git cloned repository.
-Later we will symbolically link the entire 'data' folder to each of our git cloned repository folders, as the code expects the 'data' folder and its contents to be in the data-cleaning folder of the repository, i.e. ~/drg-pipeline/data-cleaning/data.
+For example, if I login as resurreccion_cmc, my user profile folder is /home/resurreccion_cmc and in that is my pids-drg-claims git cloned repository.
+Later we will symbolically link the entire 'data' folder to each of our git cloned repository folders, as the code expects the 'data' folder and its contents to be in the data-cleaning folder of the repository, i.e. ~/pids-drg-claims/data-cleaning/data.

 ```
 sudo chmod -R 777 /usr/local/lib/R/site-library